barboni/backlog-trello-sync/README.md

 ⚠ Important ⚠

 Each request needs to be a POST request and have the keys `token` and `secret` in the payload.
-This are the token and secret you get once you authorized this microservice against the Trello OAuth mechanism.
-While running this server in development mode, you can do this by going to [http://localhost:4001/login](http://localhost:4001/login).
+These are the token and secret you get once you authorized this microservice against the Trello OAuth mechanism.
+While running the server in development mode, you can do this by going to [http://localhost:4001/login](http://localhost:4001/login).

 ### List Trello boards